mapillary/mapillary-js/doc/docs/intro/start.md

 ### What is MapillaryJS, Exactly?

-MapillaryJS is an interactive, extendable street imagery and semantic mapping visualization platform.
+MapillaryJS is an interactive, extendable street imagery map component for semantic map visualization on the web.
 But what does that actually mean?
 Let us go through it together.

+As a start, you can think of MapillaryJS as a three-dimensional sibling to a traditional 2D map.
+While the traditional 2D map gives a great overview, the street imagery map gives you access to the finest details.
+MapillaryJS can be a used as a component in any web application, paired with a 2D map or on its own.

+#### Interactive

+MapillaryJS provides user interactivity to navigate the street imagery smoothly in a virtual, undistorted 3D world.

 #### Street Imagery

 Street imagery is simply images captured anywhere on earth at street-level, i.e roughly at eye-height.
 MapillaryJS provides interactivity to navigate street imagery smoothly in a virtual, undistorted 3D world.

-#### Semantic Mapping
+#### Semantic Map

 [Mapping](https://en.wikipedia.org/wiki/Cartography) is the practice of making or using maps.